-- We are one of the County’s largest purchasers spending around £300m each year on goods, services and works
+- We are one of the County’s largest purchasers spending around £325m each year on goods, services and works;

-- We promote ethical, environmentally sound and non-discriminatory approaches that benefit the County and those who live and work in Warwickshire.
+- We promote ethical, environmentally sound and non-discriminatory approaches that benefit the County and those who live and work here.;

 - We want to support local businesses and are keen to promote partnerships where appropriate.

 We expect the introduction of technology to have a significant impact on the costs associated with transacting with our suppliers.
-Our suppliers must therefore expect (and we encourage) more order / invoice / payment transactions to be undertaken electronically.
+You must therefore expect more order / invoice / payment transactions with the Council to be undertaken electronically.

 The key elements of our e-Commerce strategy are that:

-- We will work with those suppliers generating large volumes of invoices to move from paper invoices to submitting invoices electronically (probably in in XML format), for automatic uploading into our back office systems.
+- We will work with those suppliers generating large volumes of invoices to move from paper invoices to submitting invoices electronically (probably in XML format), for automatic uploading into our back office systems;

 The use of Procurement Cards (P Cards) to make payment will increase.
 P-Cards are issued to employees responsible for making purchases on behalf of the Council; for example, to order and pay for supplies via a supplier’s website.
-Suppliers accept P-Cards for payment, utilising the existing credit card infrastructure for payment processing.
+Suppliers can normally accept P-Cards for payment, utilising their existing credit card infrastructure.
 Transaction data is captured by a supplier’s point-of-sale (POS) system and transmitted through the card network.
 No Council order needs to be raised.
 No Supplier invoice needs to be raised.
 Payment to the supplier is usually made within a few days.

 Where can you find our current opportunities?

 We are not required to advertise opportunities with a total value less than £50,000.
-Above this level we use a range of advertising media as detailed below
+Above this level we use a range of advertising media:

 - Opportunities being tendered using our E Tendering portal (CSW-JETS) are advertised on the portal.

-- Opportunities that are required to be advertised according to the EU procurement directive are advertised in the Official Journal of the European Union OJEU.
+- Opportunities required to be advertised according to the EU procurement directive are advertised in the Official Journal of the European Union OJEU.

 If you are interested in supplying the Council you are advised to:-

-- check the WCC Current Opportunities page on at least a weekly basis
+- check the CSW-Jets page on at least a weekly basis

 - follow us on Twitter